r-causal/ggdag/README.md

 <img src="man/figures/README-ggdag-2.png" width="100%" />

-As well as geoms and for plotting them directly in `ggplot2`:
+As well as geoms and other functions for plotting them directly in `ggplot2`:

 ``` r
 dagify(m ~ x + y) %>%